Maia-Everett/lintian.eu/_posts/2024-03-13-warcraft-retrospective-20.md

 ![Riders on the Storm](/assets/wr/WC3ScrnShot_031024_194719_29.jpg)
 {% endfigure %}

 Finally, we build up an army and assault the human base.
 It's defended by a level 3 archmage, but overall its defenses are pretty weak.
 In this mission, in addition to grunts and shamans, we can build two new units --- the raider and the catapult.
-Both of them deal siege damage, which is particularly effective against buildings.
+Both of them have the siege damage type, which is particularly effective against buildings.

 {% figure [caption:"The human Town Hall has an ability to temporarily turn peasants into militia, aiding in base defense.
 I have <em>no</em> idea what's going on with that peasant's model."] %}
 ![Riders on the Storm](/assets/wr/WC3ScrnShot_031024_195023_31.jpg)